-Full House Poker is a poker video game (using the Texas hold'em variant) developed and published by Microsoft Game Studios on March 16, 2011 for the Xbox 360 (via Xbox Live Marketplace) for 800 msp ($10) and Windows Phone 7 for $3.99.
-The game features avatars (the first game to do so for the Windows Phone 7) and it is the first game to track persistent stats (including the chip bank and experience points) between the Xbox 360 and Windows Phone 7.
+Full House Poker is a downloadable poker video game (using the Texas hold'em variant) developed and published by Microsoft for the Xbox 360 (via Xbox Live Marketplace) and Windows Phone 7 devices on March 16, 2011.

 One of the major single-player components of Full House Poker is the Pro Takedowns mode, where players have the opportunity to take on specialized artificial intelligence (a "Pro") in a single two-man tournament.
 Defeating a Pro earns a large amount of experience and chips, their outfit for in-game use (that changes between both genders), special titles, and the opportunity to take on more Pros.